 Primary Color Calculations

-Some brick has a lot -- or a little -- of yellow in it and appears more orange and "warm."
-Brick that is old, faded and pink appears warm, too.
+Some brick has a lot -- or a little -- of yellow in it and appears more orange and "warm" Brick that is old, faded and pink appears warm, too.
 Other brick is deeper red, more muted and contains hints of blue.

 Age Is a Beautiful Thing

-Gray -- or even greige, with a hint of tan -- is less harsh than blinding white against the old brick, but it's still a light enough neutral to accommodate a striped rug, a string of tiny colored paper lanterns under the eaves, and old terra-cotta pots bursting with petunias, impatiens, lobelia or daisies.
+Gray -- or even _greige_, with a hint of tan -- is less harsh than blinding white against the old brick, but it's still a light enough neutral to accommodate a striped rug, a string of tiny colored paper lanterns under the eaves, and old terra-cotta pots bursting with petunias, impatiens, lobelia or daisies.

 Use the same glossy paint on porch window frame trim or house shutters.
-Or play a little bit with red, white and blue with navy painted wood furniture, a white porch swing and white trim, and a navy-blue front door with a brass knocker.
+Or play a little bit with red, white and blue with **navy painted wood furniture, a white porch swing and white trim, and a navy-blue front door** with a brass knocker.

 Don't Forget the Flora

-Landscaping is part of the curb appeal porch palette, too, so plan seasonal blooms and colors around the pigments of the porch.
-Emphasize orangey brick with sunny flowers: hibiscus, tiger lilies, coneflowers and salvia with red/pink/orange blooms.
+Landscaping is part of the curb appeal porch palette, too, so plan seasonal blooms and colors around the pigments of the porch. **Emphasize orangey brick with sunny flowers**: hibiscus, tiger lilies, coneflowers and salvia with red/pink/orange blooms.